The Business Sale Timeline: What to Expect at Each Stage

 Due Diligence Pitfalls

 Surprises in Due Diligence, such as discovering undisclosed liabilities, legal issues, or operational weaknesses, can lead to significant price renegotiations or deal termination; transparency is crucial from the outset.
-Deal Fatigue, caused by the intense demands of due diligence, can exhaust the seller and their management team, leading to mistakes or a desire to abandon the process.
+Deal Fatigue, caused by the intense demands of due diligence, can exhaust the seller and their management team, leading to errors or a desire to abandon the process.
 Maintaining focus and leveraging the advisory team is vital.
 Loss of Business Momentum can occur if the seller becomes too distracted by the sale process, causing the business's performance to suffer and giving the buyer leverage to renegotiate the price.
-It's imperative to keep the business running optimally throughout the sale.
+It is imperative to keep the business running optimally throughout the sale.

 Closing & Integration Pitfalls